Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Configure the ALB and CloudFront to use the X-Forwarded-For header to check client IP addresses.
 - [ ] Configure the ALB and CloudFront to use the same X.509 certificate that is generated by AWS Certificate Manager (ACM).

 ### A company h as a legacy application that runs on a single Amazon E C2 instance.
 A security audit shows that the application has been using an IAM access key within its code to access an Amazon S3 bucket that is named DOC-EXAMPLE-BUCKET1 in the same AWS account.
 This access key pair has the s3:GetObject permission to all objects in only this S3 bucket.
 The company takes the application offline because the application is not compliant with the company's security policies for accessing other AWS resources from Amazon EC2.
 A security engineer validates that AWS CloudTrail is turned on in all AWS Regions.
 CloudTrail is sending logs to an S3 bucket that is named DOC-EXAMPLE-BUCKET2.
 This S3 bucket is in the same AWS account as DOC-EXAMPLE-BUCKET1.
 However, CloudTrail has not been configured to send logs to Amazon CloudWatch Logs.
 The company wants to know if any objects in DOC-EXAMPLE-BUCKET1 were accessed with the IAM access key in the past 60 days.
 If any objects were accessed, the company wants to know if any of the objects that are text files (.txt extension) contained personally identifiable information (PII).
 Which combination of steps should the security engineer take to gather this information?
-(Choose two.)
+(Choose TWO)

 - [x] Configure Amazon Macie to identify any objects in DOC-EXAMPLE-BUCKET1 that contain PII and that were available to the access key.
 - [ ] Use Amazon CloudWatch Logs Insights to identify any objects in DOC-EXAMPLE-BUCKET1 that contain PII and that were available to the access key.